Enteee/duckpond.ch/_drafts/pdml2flow.md

 [...]
 ```

 The next command is an example application of the ```-f``` flag.
-When using it you will essentially get a live view of all ethernet connections on interface eth0:
+When using it you will essentially get a live view of all Ethernet connections on interface eth0:

 ```shell
 $ tshark -i eth0 -T pdml | pdml2flow -c -t 10 -f eth.dst -f eth.src | jq '.eth.addr.raw'